We know waiting for those results will now feel like agony especially if you need certain grades to get your place at university.

 - Make sure you’ve fully charged up your phone the night before.

-- Ensure you have a note of your exam results, UCAS personal ID and Clearing ID.
+- Ensure you have a note of your results, UCAS personal ID and Clearing ID.

 - Read over your UCAS personal statement and CV and have them to hand.
 The university may ask you questions around your motivations for study.